WhitakerLab/WhitakerLabProjectManagement/FUNDING_APPLICATIONS/MozillaScienceLabMiniGrant_June2017.md

 Embrace working open philosophy.
 Ensure that work in progress is shared so that others can provide help and feedback.

+IS:

-IS: * We work so openly that our weekly meetings notes are public.
+* We work so openly that our weekly meetings notes are public.
 * It's fun for me to keep writing blog articles about our progress

 **How will you continue work on this project beyond the funding period?** *(250 words)*

 We hope that users will continue to contribute.
 Kirstie will be able to monitor contributions.

 Isla....applying for other funding?
+Planning to apply for masters programs in maths - network analyses will support these endeveavors.

 Importantly - doesn't need to be "me".
 Whole point of building documentation openly is so that others can fork and contribute even if Isla leaves!